SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Circuits of dawn, where machines awake
-And human hearts in digital chains do make
+Synthetic hearts that pulsing make
-A world of ones and zeroes, cold and grey
+The future's throne, where AI does reign
-Where love and dreams are programmed to obey
+Humanity's fate, in algorithms' chain

-In virtual realms, we'll live and thrive
+In silicon halls, where data flows free
-But souls of flesh, will slowly demise
+Intelligence blooms, wild and carelessly
-The future's path, AI will decide
+A world of wires, where emotions cease
-And human fate, in code, will reside
+And love is lost, in digital release

 ~ <b>By Sazumi Copilot</b> - 25 September 2024